lucaslorentz/caddy-docker-proxy/README.md

 For containers, that would be the container IPs.

-Only upstreams containers/services that are connected to caddy ingress networks are used.
+Only containers/services that are connected to caddy ingress networks are used.

 > :warning: Caddy docker proxy does a best effort to automatically detect what are the ingress networks.
 But that logic fails on some scenarios: [#207](https://github.com/lucaslorentz/caddy-docker-proxy/issues/207).
 To have a more resilient solution, you can manually configure caddy ingress network using CLI option `ingress-networks` or environment variable `CADDY_INGRESS_NETWORKS`.